 Relational databases are also called SQL databases.
 SQL stands for Structured Query Language and it’s the language relational databases are written in.
 SQL is used to execute queries, retrieve data, and edit data by updating, deleting, or creating new records.

 Early adoption and widespread use keep SQL databases a popular data management system.
 This is in part due to the lack of training required for workers as many data scientists learn SQL early on.
-Let’s do a further breakdown of Relational vs Non-Relational Databases.
+Let’s do a further breakdown of Relational vs Non-Relational Databases

-Popular Relational/SQL Databases
+Examples of Popular Relational/SQL Databases

 SQL Server